BloomTech-Labs/Labs8-DeveloperMap/ReadMe.md

       The folders holding each component file used in MappaJob, primarily organized by Modal.

       **Files:** No immediate files.

-      - ### Employer
-         The folders holding the component files for the Employer Billings and Settings Modals.
-Currently not used.

-         **Files:** No immediate files.

       - ### EmployerProfile
          The component files and styles used in the employer profile modal which shows up after clicking on an employer marker on the map, and clicking 'Learn More'.